chrisparsons83/chris-parsons.com/src/posts/remix-setting-default-subpath-on-index.md

 ---
 tags: post
 layout: layouts/post.11ty.js
-title: Setting default path parameters in Remix
+title: Setting Default Path Parameters in Remix
 date: 2022-08-19
 ---

 So I've been using a lot of [Remix](https://remix.run/) the past year on my personal projects, and it is by far the most productive I've ever been for actually getting projects done.
 I've gone plenty of years without finishing a single side project (as we all have) but in the past year, I think I'm actually going to get two separate ones across the line.

-I'm going to try to write more about solving these little problems as I come across them in Remix because they tend to actually be little problems and not "little" problems, and it's a small thing I can do in return for a framework that has honestly brought me a lot of joy in the past year.
-For instance, tonight I ran across a
+I love that it seems like little problems in Remix are often just little problems and not "little problems", including my dive into optional URL path parameters tonight.

 <!-- excerpt -->